 - If you make a general journal entry against a credit card account, the entry on the Payments and Credits sub-tab displays in the Credit column in the register for the account.
 You'll see all information related to the transaction, including the date, translation type, transaction number, payor, memo descriptions, and the amount.

 - Check the boxes next to the transactions you want to reconcile.
 You can use Mark All to select all payments or Mark All Cleared to Reconcile to update all transactions.

 - If you want to select and reconcile all transactions, click Mark All.

 This process also applies to handling Charges and Cash Advances, which can be found under the sub-tab of the same name.

 You can also reconcile new transactions or credits as they are added.

-Even with its in-built matching automation, NetSuite can get even faster with the right SuiteApp.
+Even with its in-built intelligent transaction matching automation, NetSuite can get even faster with the right SuiteApp.

-For AR professionals, Paystand makes reconciliation effortless.
-Through an automated AR workflow and real-time data syncing with your NetSuite ERP, you don’t need to worry about importing data.
-Our integration auto-reconciles transactions—so you can focus on the big-picture items.
+For AR professionals and financial management teams, Paystand makes reconciliation effortless.
+Through an automated AR workflow and real-time data syncing with your NetSuite ERP, you don't need to worry about importing financial data.
+Our integration auto-reconciles transactions—so you can focus on the big-picture tasks.

 But don't take it from us.
 See how Choozle used our Paystand SuiteApp to cut their time to close by 50% and doubled their invoices without adding to their headcount in this case study.